BioDynaMo/website/README.md

 The layout for pages using markdowns can be found in `src/templates/markdown/post.js`.
 The header for these pages are configured in `src/utils/getPostHeaderConfig.js` and the component that builds the header can be found in `src/components/common/PostHeader.js`.
+Another element of the header that is important to know is the `src/components/common/layout/Header.js` file.
+This component creates the wrapper for the header and dictates how the separator is configured between the navbar and the actual header.
 Excluding the previously mentioned header, the rest of the page layout can be found in `src/components/layout`, this is the general website layout.

 ## Javascript Pages